 JAMES WATT’S COTTAGE

 Small outbuilding, to the rear of Kinneil House, where inventor James Watt worked on his development of the steam engine.
 The experiments were supported by industrialist John Roebuck, who was living in Kinneil House at the time.
-The building, which now has no roof or door, dates back to the mid 1700s.
+The building, which now has no roof or door, dates back to the 1760s.

 One of the milecastles built by the Romans around 140 AD as part of the Antonine Wall, the Empire’s most northerly frontier.
 Part of the roadway into the fortlet has been excavated.
 Posts and paving slabs mark the outline of the fortlet buildings.
 The line of the wall has also been partly reconstructed.
 Remains from the fortlet, and more information, can be seen in Kinneil Museum.